Brazil could lose its U.N. vote due to debt

 By Michelle Nichols and Marcela Ayres

-UNITED NATIONS/BRASILIA, Dec 4 (Reuters) - Brazil is in danger of losing its vote at the cash-strapped United Nations if it does not pay some of the $400 million it owes, U.N. and Brazilian officials said.
+UNITED NATIONS/BRASILIA, Dec 4 (Reuters) - Brazil is in danger of losing its vote at the cash-strapped United Nations if it does not pay some of the $400 million it owes by the end of the year, U.N. and Brazilian officials said.

 Of Brazil's $415.8 million bill, $143 million is owed for 2019, they said.